ORAPRED ODT Rx

 Indications for ORAPRED ODT:

-See literature.
+See full labeling.
 Tabs: swallow whole or dissolve on tongue; do not break or use partial tabs.
 Initially 5–60mg/day.

-See literature.
+See full labeling.
 Tabs: swallow whole or dissolve on tongue; do not break or use partial tabs.
 Initially 0.14–2mg/kg per day in 3–4 divided doses.

 Systemic mycoses.
 Live vaccinations.
 Cerebral malaria.